ScoRoc/yo-favo/README.md

 # yo!-favo

 yo! favo is a web app for favoriting your top music, movies, tv shows, and games and then sharing them with your friends.
+It was created for Project 2 at General Assembly, WDI-17.

 [LIVE SITE](https://yo-favo.herokuapp.com/)